yarko/scrapedoc/source/tutorials/intro.rst

 There was no output pending prior to the ``text`` command.
-After, ``header`` contains a list of four strings.
-If you wanted to save this now, the ``table`` command (without a name) will output the current table name to a ``csv`` table (if one already exsits, it will not be overridden; the name will have a number added to it).
+If you wanted to save this now, the ``table`` command (without a name) will output the current table name to a ``csv`` table (if one already exsits, it will not be overridden; the name will be numberically extended).

-If you wanted to continue to develop your script later, look at your history.
+If you wanted to continue extending your script later, look at your history.
 Only scrape commands which act on pages are saved to history.
 You can choose which parts of history you save.